grafana/jsonnet-libs/f5-bigip-mixin/README.md

 ![BIG-IP Virtual Server Overview 2 Dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/f5-bigip/screenshots/bigip-virtual-server-overview-2.png)

-## BIG-IP Log Overview
+## ### BIG-IP Logs Overview

-The BIG-IP log overview dashboard collects BIG-IP [syslog which are forwarded to grafana loki via promtail](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/PromtailRsyslogForwarderSetup).
-The dashboard can be used to monitor server, high availability, and audit logs using a logs volume and the raw logs panel.
-This dashboard includes query labels to filter logs such as job, host, syslog_facility, level and a regex search.
-The syslog_facility collects [enabled logs](https://my.f5.com/manage/s/article/K35284961) on the BIG-IP system which may include auth, authpriv, daemon, local0 and local6.
+The Logs Overview dashboard monitors server, high availability and audit logs using a logs volume and the raw logs panel.
+To collect BIG-IP logs, several actions must be taken such as, enabling logs on F5 BIG-IP, forward logs with a[syslog-forward-converter](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/PromtailRsyslogForwarderSetup), and forwarding logs to Loki Using [Promtail](https://grafana.com/docs/loki/latest/setup/install/).

+### Enabling Logs on F5 BIG-IP

+Start by enabling logs on your F5 BIG-IP system.
+The Logs Overview dashboard monitors server, high availability and audit logs.
+These logs must first be [enabled](https://my.f5.com/manage/s/article/K35284961) on the BIG-IP system which may include auth, authpriv, daemon, local0 and local6 files as recommended in the the table below.
+The logs dashboard can be used to select a syslog_facility which are created when enabling different [log sources](https://clouddocs.f5.com/api/icontrol-soap/Log__Filter__Source.html) in BIG-IP.
 Additional logs can be enabled depending on the users need.

-The logs dashboard can be used to select a syslog_facility which are created when enabling different [log sources](https://clouddocs.f5.com/api/icontrol-soap/Log__Filter__Source.html) in BIG-IP.
-Some useful categorizes to enable are:

 | Log category          | log source                  | log description                                                                   | Syslog Facility files        |
 |-----------------------|-----------------------------|-----------------------------------------------------------------------------------|------------------------------|